quintinfsmith/burnsomninet/sitecode/manuals/pagan/overview.md

 ### Relative Notes
 Tap either the **+** or the **-** next to the note-picker.
 Setting the note now will make the note that value above or below the previous note.
+* This is hidden by default and can be enabled from the settings menu

 ### Absolute Notes
 Tap the **|N|** button next to the note-picker.